Our savings and investments - The history of ERNIE and Premium Bonds

 The first Premium Bond was bought on 1 November 1956 by Alderman Sir Cuthbert Ackroyd - he later became Lord Mayor of London.
 By the end of that first day, £5 million worth of Premium Bonds had been sold.

 With £82 million invested, the first draw happened the following year on Saturday 1 June 1957 at Bond headquarters in Lytham St. Anne’s, Lancashire and by the end of August that year, £100 million had been invested.
 There were 23,000 prizes in that first draw with a top prize of £1,000.

 Back then celebrities would announce the top prizes - amongst them Bruce Forsyth, Bob Hope and Dame Judi Dench - and in addition to being a great way of saving, the Bonds made popular presents too.

-Since the 1990s, Premium Bonds have undergone something of a renaissance, with the amount invested rising from £4 billion in 1994 to over £45 billion in 2011.
+Since the 1990s, Premium Bonds have undergone something of a renaissance, with the amount invested rising from £4 billion in 1994 to £47 billion at the end of 2013.

 Online and phone service

 On 29 December 2010, NS&I introduced two more ways for customers to manage their Premium Bonds: online and by phone.
 The service offers customers a quick, easy and secure way to buy more Bonds, check their prizes, choose to go paperless and more.